CodeSmithChris/kickstart-cli/README.md

 | .vimrc | Creates file dictating appearance and funtionality inside vim |
 | .config/starship.toml | Creates directory ~/.config/ along with starship file dictating appearance |

----

-<h1> Other Contents </h1>

-Repo holds config files for the following:
-Kitty Terminal Emulator
-Neovim

-They are *NOT* involved in the kickstart script but feel free to utilize them.